 When a rack fails, all resources including the CPU, memory in the rack become unavailable to the cluster.
-To reduce the impact of a potential rack failure, configure fault domains of smaller sizes.
-Increasing the number of fault domains increases the total amount of resource availability in the cluster after a rack failure.
+To reduce the impact of a potential rack failure, you should configure fault domains of smaller sizes.
+This increases the total amount of resource availability in the cluster after a rack failure.

 - Configure a minimum of three fault domains in the Virtual SAN cluster.
 For best results, configure four or more fault domains.

 - A host not included in any fault domain is considered to reside in its own single-host fault domain.

 - You do not need to assign every Virtual SAN host to a fault domain.
 If you decide to use fault domains to protect the Virtual SAN environment, consider creating equal sized fault domains.